Angelith77/Guess-the-number-game/README.md

-# Guess-the-number-game
-A simple number guessing game built with Python featuring difficulty levels and attempt limits.
+# 🎮 Guess The Number Game

+Developed by **Angelith**

+A simple Python CLI game where the player tries to guess a randomly generated number.

+## Features
+- Difficulty levels (Easy, Medium, Hard)
+- Attempt limits
+- Input validation